palisades-lakes/multimethod-experiments/docs/benchmarks.md

 The results here are from 4 benchmarks, reflecting my interests.
-I believe they are reasonably representative of generic operations commonly encountered in numeric/scientific/geometric computing, but that's just one computing domain.
+I believe they are reasonably representative, though simplified, of generic operations commonly encountered in numeric/scientific/geometric computing, but that's just one computing domain.
 Suggestions for benchmarks from other domains would be appreciated.

-I'm interested in using multimethods for basic basic geometric computation.
+I'm interested in using multimethods for basic geometric computation.
 Many important methods will just be a few floating point operations, costing perhaps 10-100 nanoseconds.
+At this scale, the CLojure 1.8.0 method lookup overhead is unacceptable.
 The first 4 benchmarks (see below) are designed to reflect this.

 [Criterium](https://github.com/hugoduncan/criterium)